Sheriff William Joseph Nesbitt House: William Joseph Nesbitt

 William Joseph Nesbitt (1853–1933) was born on April 21, 1853, in Fayette County, Illinois.
 He was an orphan and raised by an aunt and uncle.
 He left home at age 13 and found employment as a laborer on a farm.
 He moved to California in 1871 where he was a rancher for seven years.
 He did sheep-raising, stock buying, and shipping in southern Monterey County.

 In 1878, Nesbitt worked as special deputy to County Sheriff C. Franks.
 He was elected to the office of town Marshall in Salinas in 1882.
 He married Frances Camilla Dunham on September 16, 1881, in Salinas and moved to the house on 66 Capitol Street.
 They had four children together.

 Nesbitt became constable of Alisal Township from 1884 to 1887.
 He then joined Sheriff John L. Matthews as deputy for six years.
 He was elected for the second time as Salinas town Marshall.
 In 1902, he was elected county sheriff and was sworn in on January 1, 1903.
 He remained in office as sheriff until his retirement from active service in 1923.

 In 1916, Nesbitt worked on a case that got national attention, about Helen Wood Smith, a Carmel-by-the-Sea artist.
 Nesbitt helped solve the murder of Smith by George Bodoni, a Japanese artist photographer, who was arrested for Smith's strangulation.

 Nesbitt died of a heart attack at his home on January 25, 1933, at the age of 80.
-He was buried near his four sons at the Odd Fellows cemetery.
+He is buried near his four sons in the Garden of Memories Memorial Park on 850 Abbott St, Salinas.